-- 1. Revise and update current policy MEDS 602 to include a peer review process for ensuring minimum psychiatric service frequency and follow-up standards. - 2.
-Monitor 10% of active medical client charts. - 3.
-Ensure that the medical monitoring process is completed and submitted to HID. - 4.
-To provide training to increase awareness and compliance with the policy and process for medication monitoring. - 5.
-Monitor SB 1291 HEDIS measures for medication monitoring of foster care youth. - 6.
-Collaborate with Child Welfare Services (CWS) and review Safe Measures data quarterly. - 7.
-QAM will identify and report trends to QIC and coordinate needed follow-up.
+- 1. Monitor 10% of active medical client charts. - 2.
+Ensure that the medication monitoring process is completed, and forms are submitted to HID. - 3.
+Collaborate with Child Welfare Services (CWS) and review SB 1291 HEDIS measures for foster care youth. - 4.
+QAM will identify and report trends to management team and QIC, as well as coordinate needed follow-up.

-Monitoring mechanisms: Medication monitoring log and review sheets.
+Monitoring mechanisms: Medication monitoring logs and review sheets.